ecbrown7/stocks_vignette/README.md

-This function returns the [market cap](https://www.investopedia.com/terms/m/marketcapitalization.asp) for the user provided ticker and date. apikey default is my key, but users of the function should pass their own key in the function call options.
+This function returns the [market cap](https://www.investopedia.com/terms/m/marketcapitalization.asp) for the user provided ticker and date.
+Users should pass dates in the form of “YYYY-MM-DD” (e.g. “2021-06-01”). apikey default is my key, but users of the function should pass their own key in the function call options.
 User keys can be generated [here](https://polygon.io/).